 Line dancing – learn how to dance, from Dusty with Litefeet (yeehaw!)

 All activities will be conducted via Zoom.
 Spouses, kids, and other house guests are welcome to join.
 So mark your calendar and sign up now!

 Our on-campus, no-sweat flow yoga classes help you maintain and gain flexibility, build strength, and relax your mind.
 The class is ongoing and runs most of the year, except on university holidays and during the December break.

 Session Dates & Class Days/Times

-Cost Prepay rates are $80 for the entire session ($5 per class for 16 classes) or $40 for a Monday-only or Wednesday-only half session.
-Drop-in rates are $8 per class.
-Cash or check payments (made out to Jenni Wade) are accepted.
+Cost: Drop-in rates are $8 per class.
+Prepay rates are $80 for the entire session ($5 per class for 16 classes) or $40 for a Monday-only or Wednesday-only half session.
+Payments can be made through Venmo to @Jenni-Wade.
+For Paypal info or other payment questions, contact Jenni Wade.
 (Note: Prepayers should pay within a week of the start of the session.
 Drop-in payments should be made by the end of each class.)